coeurnix/attoboy/docs/en/api/webresponse/README.md

 The copy constructor creates a new `WebResponse` that **shares** the same underlying implementation as `other`.
 This is a shallow copy:

 * Status code, headers, and body are shared internally.
-* Any parsed JSON object returned by `asJson()` can be accessed through any copy as long as at least one copy remains alive.

 Because `WebResponse` is logically immutable from the user’s perspective, sharing is safe and efficient.